-These ants are inexplicably attracted to machines that emit electrical impulses, causing fire hazards around HVAC units and other outdoor machines.
+These ants are inexplicably attracted to machines that emit electrical impulses, causing fire hazards around HVAC units and other outdoor devices.

 Large fire ant mounds may press up against structures, sidewalks, and buildings, weakening them over time.

-The ants may invade patches of commercial farmland in order to eat fruiting crops, which may prevent successful harvests from occurring.
+The ants may invade patches of commercial farmland to eat fruiting crops, preventing successful harvests from occurring.